-The transactions of the Extraclassroom Activity Funds are considered part of the reporting entity of Cortland Enlarged City School District.
-Consequently, the cash balances are included in the financial statements of the School District as part of the Custodial Fund.
+The transactions of the Extraclassroom Activity Funds are considered part of the reporting entity of the District.
+Consequently, the cash balances are included in the financial statements of the District as part of the Custodial Fund.

-The accounts of the Extraclassroom Activity Funds of Cortland Enlarged City School District are maintained on a cash basis, and the statement of cash receipts and disbursements reflects only cash received and disbursed.
+The accounts of the Extraclassroom Activity Funds of the District are maintained on a cash basis, and the statement of cash receipts and disbursements reflects only cash received and disbursed.
 Therefore, receivables and payables, inventories, long-lived assets, and accrued income and expenses, which would be recognized under generally accepted accounting principles, and which may be material in amount, are not recognized in the accompanying financial statement.